 - Priciest of the shoes on this list thus far

-- Short tongue, not ideal for full lace-up
+- Short tongue, not comfortable for all runners

-Despite being made for triathletes, these shoes are still excellent for tempo running or intervals.
+These shoes are excellent for tempo running or interval training as well.
 Long distance runners may have a hard time with the lack of cushioning in the midsole, but even Olympic distance triathletes will like the comfortable upper.

-The Rearfoot GEL Cushioning System reduces the shock during impact and guides through the transition to mid stance well.
-The outsole is made of DuraSponge, which is a blown rubber compound that enhances cushion and durability in the forefoot.
+The Rearfoot GEL Cushioning System reduces the shock during impact and guides through the transition.
+The outsole is made of DuraSponge, which is a blown rubber compound that enhances cushioning and durability in the forefoot.

 - Water drains well

 - Sizes run small

 You’ll need to know what races you’re most likely to compete in as a triathlete, as this will impact the type of shoe that you need.
 If you’re participating in short-distance triathlons, you’ll need shoes with less support than if you’re planning to do half or full Ironmans.
 Knowing what you personally need will help you select the best shoes for you!

 Training Shoes vs Racing Shoes